Do you remember the 7 Dwarfs names?

 The most industrious of the dwarfs—he is constantly fixing ditches, constructing ladders and building cabinets for Snow White’s cottage, Doc definitely likes to get things done.

-Doc is recognized by his white beard and wire-rimmed spectacles (in fact, the only dwarf that wears glasses).
-He mostly reminds me of Santa Claus.
+Doc is recognized by his white hair and beard wearing wire-rimmed spectacles (in fact, the only dwarf who wears glasses).

 He wears red coveralls and heavy shoes, as well as a yellow cap and brown pants.